Honors Student Recognition

 Joshua Tindell, College of Liberal and Fine Arts

 Calinda Shely, College of Liberal and Fine Arts

-Mentors and emissaries serve a vital role in Honors Program recruitment and retention efforts.
+Mentors serve a vital role in Honors Program recruitment and retention efforts.
 Mentors assist first-year students in successfully transitioning from high school into both the ASU and the Honors Program community and provide a social support system for those students.
 Successful mentorship translates into a cohesive Honors Program identity, creates a culture of commitment and integrity, and allows students to develop meaningful relationships with their peers.
 Mentors represent the program at various university and community events, assist with recruiting efforts, and foster an honors learning community.

 Cassandra Schultz is a 20 year old junior English major from Seminole, TX.
 She has a mischievous cat named Tommy and her favorite food is Mennonite pierogis.
 Cassandra’s favorite thing about Honors is all the opportunities to go to conferences and talk about things she’s passionate about with others who share similar interests.
 When asked her favorite book she answered, “This is a cruel question, but I’d have to stick with the classic Harry Potter series” and one interesting fact about her is that she was born in Mexico and still holds Mexican citizenship!